fbpx

 Atlanta, Georgia

-Niemitz holds a Master of Public Administration from Columbia University’s School of International and Public Affairs, a certificate in grant writing from the University of Georgia, and a B.A. with honors in English from Washington & Lee University.
+Mary Flynn holds a M.P.A. from the School of International and Public Affairs at Columbia University and a B.A. with honors from Washington and Lee University.

 John Poulton